mhossen2022/azure-synapse-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

 ![LinkedService](./assets/01_LinkedService.jpg "LinkedService")

 ### Pipeline
 A pipeline contains the logical flow for an execution of a set of activities.
-In this lab you are going do an excersize, where copy CSV files from raw datalake storage and stored into lake database (adworks)
+In this lab you are going do an excersize, where it facilitates you to copy CSV files from raw datalake storage and stored into lake database (adworks)

 ## Source Data: